Indicator Report - Adolescent Births

 Data NotesA description of the Utah Small Areas may be found on IBIS at the following URL: http://ibis.health.utah.gov/query/Help.html.

 Data SourcesUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.
-The population estimates were produced by staff in the Utah Department of Health Center for Health Data.
-Linear interpolation of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups.
+National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention.
+Population estimates produced by staff in the UDOH Center for Health Data and Informatics.
+Linear interpolation of U.S. Census Bureau and ESRI ZIP Code data provided annual population estimates for ZIP Code areas by sex and age groups, IBIS Version 2011.

 DefinitionThe adolescent birth rate is reported as the number of live births per 1,000 adolescent females.